Minister for Culture, Tourism and Sport

 The contact details

-provided are for Dafydd Elis-Thomas in their role as an Assembly
+provided are for Dafydd Elis-Thomas in his role as an Assembly

-Member, and should be used if you wish to contact them in this
+Member, and should be used if you wish to contact him in this role.

-role.
-If you wish to contact Dafydd Elis-Thomas in their entirely
+If you wish to contact Dafydd Elis-Thomas in his entirely separate

 Ministerial contact details on the Welsh Government’s